our founder

 On January 28th, Edith Kinney Gaylord passes away at the age of 84.

-The foundations became fully funded on December 31, 2002 with a combined fair market value of $342,597,954.
+The Foundation becomes fully funded on December 31, 2022 with a combined fair market value of $342,597,954.

-Bob Ross is elected as President and CEO.
+Bob Ross elected as President and CEO.

 Inasmuch Foundation launches Early Education initiative through a $2,000,000 grant to build a state-of-the-art facility for Oklahoma City Educare.
-The foundation was also instrumental in the formation of Smart Start Central Oklahoma.
+The Foundation was also instrumental in the formation of Smart Start Central Oklahoma.

 Official launch of the Inasmuch Community Fellowship program to support nonprofit organizations.

-Ethics and Excellence in Journalism Foundation plays an integral role in the creation of Oklahoma Watch
+Ethics and Excellence in Journalism Foundation plays an integral role in the creation of Oklahoma Watch.

 Inasmuch Foundation participates in the first meetings to create ReMerge, a women’s diversion program.